shiroyuki/Tori/docs/source/manual/getting_started.rst

         <services/>
     </application>

-See :doc:`configuration/index` for more information on the configuration.
+.. note:: See :doc:`configuration/index` for more information on the configuration.

 Then, we write a bootstrap file at ``project/server.py`` containing::